KDAB/KDStateMachineEditor/ReadMe-commercial.txt

 About KDAB
 ==========
-The KDAB State Machine Editor Library is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).
+This State Machine Editor Library is supported and maintained by Klarälvdalens Datakonsult AB (KDAB).

 KDAB, the Qt experts, provide consulting and mentoring for developing